MerginMaps/docs/src/layer/value-select/index.md

-# Select value from a drop-down menu
+# Selecting a Single or Multiple Values
 [[toc]]

 Selecting values from a drop-down menu is faster than typing them in manually and it also ensures that there are no typos or spelling variations.